Generic name: gemcitabine [ jem-SYE-ta-been ]

 If any of this medicine accidentally gets on your skin, wash the area thoroughly with soap and warm water.

-Gemcitabine can increase your risk of bleeding or infection by changing the way your immune system works.
+Gemcitabine can increase your risk of bleeding or infection.
 You will need frequent medical tests.

 What happens if I miss a dose?